ag88/Adafruit_ILI9341_SPI_stm32duino/README.md

   You can connect an additional (gpio) pin to the backlight pin on the LCD module.
 However , do check that there is some resistance of a few hundred ohms  at the LCD backlight pin.
-  Accordingly, it goes to a resistor to transistor (base) there driving the backlight,  but it is beter to be careful so as not to short out mcu pins.
+  Accordingly, it goes to a resistor to transistor (base) there driving the backlight,  but it is better to be careful so as not to short out mcu pins.
 SPI uses the default SPI in the core (e.g. SPI1).

   the mappings in graphics test sketch is as follows